AbigailMcGovern/msbrainpy/README.md

 # msbrainpy
-A Python package relating to mouse brains (i.e., the 'ms' and 'brain' parts) and Abigail's PhD (vaguely enough).
-Clearly taking the descriptions very seriously...
+A Python package relating to mouse brains (i.e., the 'ms' and 'brain' parts).

 ## Contents